 Aquatic Research Pond, July 2015

-I am currently finishing a PhD in Ecology and Evolutionary Biology under the direction of Dr. Lawrence J. Weider at the University of Oklahoma.
-As concisely as possible, my working thesis involves using theory and experimentation to better understand how population structure influences community properties and stability.
+I am currently a CAS Diversity Post Doctoral Fellow in the Integrative Biology Department of Oklahoma State University.
+I am working within small OK reservoirs, collecting water quality data and measuring the phyto and zooplankton communities in order to better quantify seasonal turnover in old and young reservoirs.
+I received a PhD in Ecology and Evolutionary Biology under the direction of Dr. Lawrence J. Weider at the University of Oklahoma.
+My working thesis involved using theory and experimentation to better understand how population structure influences community properties and stability.
 I am using Daphnia as a model organism, linking their life-history traits to communities through size-distributions.

 Population ecologists tend to focus on a single species, and what elements (e.g. food abundance, predation) affect growth and reproduction.
 On the other end of the spectrum, community ecologists focus on how the ecosystem functions as a whole.
 Individual variation and population dynamics are often overlooked in community and ecosystem ecology.
 My research strives to unify population and community approaches in order to understand a population within its community.
 It aims to help predict changes in population demography by understanding mechanisms governing life-history dynamics.